KSL Sports 2024 NBA Mock Draft

 25. New York Knicks: Ryan Dunn – F – Virginia

-The Knicks coach staff loves aggressive defenders and Dunn is the most versatile defender in the entire draft.
+The Knicks coaching staff loves aggressive defenders and Dunn is the most versatile defender in the entire draft.

 OG Anunoby will likely remain in New York, but this gives the team added insurance if he does leave this summer.